 In the middle of the month, the tragic Plymouth shootings took place, where a 22-year-old licensed shooter murdered five people and injured two others before fatally shooting himself.

 At the end of the month, armed Devon & Cornwall police officers visited Andrew at his home in a Devon village, and removed his guns and certificate without explanation.
-They told him to contact D&C firearms licensing.
+They told him to contact Devon & Cornwall firearms licensing.

 That’s what Andrew has been doing, every week – sometimes twice twice a week – since August.
-He has met a wall of silence, occasional promises to call him back, and one email complaining of workload.
-He has now escalated the matter to the Devon & Cornwall’s police & crime commissioner Alison Hernandez.
+He has met a wall of silence, occasional promises that an officer will call him back, and one email complaining of workload.
+He escalated the matter to the Devon & Cornwall’s police & crime commissioner Alison Hernandez.
 That elicited a promise from firearms licensing that someone really will call him back.

 This looks like heavyhanded policing to most shooters.
 There was no reason for the ‘new statutory guidance’.
 According to a survey by the Association of Police & Crime Commissioners, the public do not feel threatened by legal gun owners in the UK.
 The survey ran from 30 September to 20 October, yielding a total of 24,430 complete responses including a significant number from people who identified as current or former licence holders.
-APCC Chair Marc Jones says: “We were heartened to see a great deal of agreement between license holders and the wider public.
+APCC chair Marc Jones says: “We were heartened to see a great deal of agreement between license holders and the wider public.
 The majority of both groups feel broadly assured about the effectiveness of the firearms licensing regime in England and Wales in keeping people safe.
 On behalf of the public, who we as PCCs are answerable to, this was important to hear.”